a11ce/roc/README.md

 The following GameObject types are provided:

-- `createLatchText(x: number, text: string)` from `@roc/objects/latchText`.
-Writes the given text to the log when the player walks past it for the first time.
+- `createLatchText(x: number, text: string | JSX.Element)` from `@roc/objects/latchText`.
+Writes the given text or JSX to the log when the player walks past it for the first time.

 ### Avatars